sargsyanmarat1996/analytics/README.md

 # Analytics portfolio
-Welcome to a portfolio where I showcas my various analytic skills: sql, power bi, overall data analysis
+Welcome to the portfolio in which I showcase my various analytic skills: sql, power bi, overall data analysis

 # Repository structure
 - travel_agency/ — Main folder of the project